omeym/omey-manyar-website-academic/content/research/Synthetic Image Generation for Deep Learning/index.md

 slides: ""
 ---

 Synthetic Images are gaining a lot of interest in the field of image segmentation.
 However most of the current work focuses on generating images without any knowledge of physics ingrained in them as a constraint.
-This research focuses on exploring different avenues in generating close to real synthetic in the pixel as well as physics domain.
+This research focuses on exploring different avenues in generating physics-informed synthetic.
+We have already demonstrated how we can defect complex features such as wrinkles and folds in synthetic data.